TochukwuPhilip/Pizza_Sales_Analysis/README.md

   1. Daily Trend of Total Orders:
 Create a bar chart that displays the daily trend of total orders over a specific time period.
 This chart will help us identify any patterns or fluctuations in order volumes on a daily basis.
   2. Monthly Trend of Total Orders:
-Create a line chart that illustrates the hourly trend of total orders throughout the day.
-This chart will allow us to identify peak hours or periods of high order activity.
+Create a line chart that illustrates the monthly trend of total orders throughout the year.
+This chart will allow us to identify peak month or months of high order activity.
   3. Percentage of Sales by Pizza Category:
 Create a pie chart that shows the distribution of sales across different pizza categories.
 This chart will provide insights into the popularity of various pizza categories and their contribution to overall sales.
   4. Percentage of Sales by Pizza Size: